ingo/ingo.github.io/_recipes/chicken_parmesan.md

 ---
-title: Chicken Parmesan
+author: Andrew Scrivani
+category: Entrees
+description: "A classic Italian-American Parmesan \u2014 a casserole of fried, breaded\
+  \ meat or eggplant covered with tomato sauce and molten cheese.
+Baked until brown-edged\
+  \ and bubbling, it\u2019s classic comfort food \u2014 hearty, gooey and satisfying."
+image: chicken_parmesan.jpg
 original_title: Chicken Parmesan
-category: Entrees
-description: A classic Italian-American Parmesan — a casserole of fried, breaded meat or eggplant covered with tomato sauce and molten cheese.
-Baked until brown-edged and bubbling, it’s classic comfort food — hearty, gooey and satisfying.
-image: chickenparm-master768.jpg
 size: 6 servings
+source: https://cooking.nytimes.com/recipes/1017169-chicken-parmesan#notes_section
 time: 1 hour 15 minutes
-author: Andrew Scrivani
-source: https://cooking.nytimes.com/recipes/1017169-chicken-parmesan#notes_section
+title: Chicken Parmesan
 ---
 Chicken Parmesan is a classic Italian-American dish that is all about balance.
 You need a bracing a tomato sauce to cut out the fried richness, while a milky, mild mozzarella rounds out the Parmesan’s tang.
 Although chicken or veal cutlets are the standard, boneless, skinless chicken thighs make a more flavorful alternative.
 Pork or turkey cutlets work nicely here, too.

 ### Ingredients